Migracode-Barcelona/curriculum2.0/org-cyf-itp/content/onboarding/success/index.md

 ## ✅ To complete _this_ module, you must:

 1. Make a new issue on your own Coursework Planner.
-1. Link to your "[Wireframe to Web Code](https://github.com/Migracode-Barcelona/Module-Onboarding/issues/17)" and "[Form Controls](https://github.com/Migracode-Barcelona/Module-Onboarding/issues/19)" pull requests on your issue.\
+1. Link to your "[Wireframe to Web Code](https://github.com/Migracode-Barcelona/Module-Onboarding/issues/27)" and "[Form Controls](https://github.com/Migracode-Barcelona/Module-Onboarding/issues/26)" pull requests on your issue.\
    You should include two links, one for each pull request.\
    Your PRs must have been reviewed, and a volunteer must have added the "Complete" tag.

 1. Submit the **[ Assignment Submission Form](https://airtable.com/appHB49eVBBLG0KZH/pagHBHn5kyBE8IjEH/form)**.

-In short- you need to: